mahavirj/esp-liboqs/examples/kem_basic/README.md

 # ML-KEM Basic Example

-This example demonstrates the basic usage of the ML-KEM (Key Encapsulation Mechanism) algorithm using the esp-idf-liboqs component.
+This example demonstrates the basic usage of the ML-KEM (Key Encapsulation Mechanism) algorithm using the esp-liboqs component.

 ## What This Example Does